TeddyPorfiris/Quantum-Battleships/README.md

 # Quantum-Battleships
-A classical game on a quantum computer (Code best used in a Trinket)
+A classical game on a quantum computer!
+(Code best used in a Trinket)